pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 2. Upload the downloaded files and images to the server where TiDB Operator is deployed, and install the new TiDB Operator version:

+    1. If upgrading Operator from v1.2.x or older to v1.3.x or later, you need to exec the following command to create the new TidbNGMonitoring CRD.
+If upgrading Operator from v1.3.x or later, you can skip this step.

+        {{< copyable "shell-regular" >}}

+        ```shell
+        kubectl create -f ./crd.yaml
+        ```

+        For other CRDs, there is a "AlreadyExists" error after executing this command, you can ingore this error.

-    1. Install the `crd.yaml` file for TiDB Operator:
+    2. Install the `crd.yaml` file for TiDB Operator:

         {{< copyable "shell-regular" >}}